pakore/waysofworking/README.md

 ## Introduction

 Over the years, I have worked in different companies and I've seen many ways to develop software and projects.
-I've always tried to keep the ways that were making me and my team more sucessful, and discarded the ones that for one reason or another, didn't work that well.
+I've always tried to keep the ways that were making me and my team more successful, and discarded the ones that for one reason or another, didn't work that well.
 In this guide, you will find a summarized set of ways of working that I have learnt over the last 15 years.
 Keep in mind that this is based on my personal experience, so in your particular case or organization, some of them may or may not make sense.

 ## This is the way